5roop/mici_princ_whisper/README.md

 srun: Check SLURM_JOB_ID environment variable.
 Expired or invalid job 911
 ```

-Maybe it's due to the network problems JSI has been experiencing today.
+~Maybe it's due to the network problems JSI has been experiencing today.~

+Barbara fixed the problem after an email report.